jscad/csg.js/V2Brainstorm.md

     }
     ```

+#### Connectors

+  ##### purpose

+  'mating points' to make attaching parts together in preset places easier

+  ##### implementation

+  much like properties, connectors can now be considered a special type of data that is simply added as a child of a shape/part, with some additional orientation information
+    thus they get transformed like any item in the scene graph in a normal manner (local vs parent transforms etc)

 ### 2D shapes

 * descriptive : data describes each path segment/ curve that makes up a complex 2D shape